soranoba/MantleXMLExtension/README.md

 ```

 ### Transformer
-You can use serializer for MXEXmlSerializing object.
+You can use these transformer for MXEXmlSerializing object.

 - `MXEXmlAdapter # xmlNodeArrayTransformerWithModelClass:`
 - `MXEXmlAdapter # xmlNodeTransformerWithModelClass:`

+You can use these transformer for primitive type.

 - `MXEXmlAdapter # numberStringTransformer`
 - `MXEXmlAdapter # boolStringTransformer`